-\\Current through August 1, 2019 for parallel fishery data and August 21, 2019 for total catch data
+^{}Current through August 1, 2019 for parallel fishery data and August 21, 2019 for total catch data

 2.8.
-Analysis of Impacts: Alternative 2
+Analysis of Impacts: Alternative 2 - (Preliminary Preferred Alternative) BSAI Pacific cod Parallel Fishery Limitation

 Alternative 2 requires vessels with an FFP or LLP license to have the appropriate Pacific cod and area endorsements on the LLP license and the appropriate designations on the FFP to participate in the BSAI Pacific cod parallel fishery.
-Figure 2-2 depicts the different combinations of an LLP license and FFP designated on all of the vessels that participated in the BSAI Pacific cod parallel fishery from 2010 through 2019 and whether they will be directly impacted under Alternative 2.
-Vessel numbers included in Figure 2-2 are not additive since a vessel can have an LLP license and/or an FFP at any one point in time from 2010 through 2019, so a vessel can be included in more than one group.
+Figure 2-3 depicts the different combinations of an LLP license and FFP designated on all of the vessels that participated in the BSAI Pacific cod parallel fishery from 2010 through 2018 and whether they will be directly impacted under Alternative 2.
+Vessel numbers included in Figure 2-3 are not additive since a vessel can have an LLP license and/or an FFP at any one point in time from 2010 through 2018, so a vessel can be included in more than one group.

-Overall, there were 160 vessels that participated in the parallel fishery from 2010 through 2019.
-Of those 160 vessels, 139 had an LLP license assigned to the vessel, 144 had an FFP designated on the vessel, and 11 vessels did not have an LLP license or an FFP permit designated on the vessel.
-Of those 160 vessels, 132 had both an LLP license and FFP designated on the vessel.
-Of these vessels, 22 were HAL and pot CPs that already require an LLP license with the correct endorsements and an FFP to participate in the parallel fishery.
-The remaining 120 vessels would be directly affected by this action and could continue to participate in the parallel fishery under Alternative 2 if they maintain an LLP license with the correct endorsements and FFP with the correct designations on the vessel.
-In addition to those 120 vessels, there are forty vessels in four different groups, based on the different combination of required LLP licenses and designated FFP, that participated in the parallel fishery from 2010 through 2019 that would have been out of compliance under Alternative 2.
-The following sections provide a description of these different groups of vessels that participate in the parallel fishery, their revenue at risk, and community and processor impacts under Alternative 2.
+Overall, there were 138 vessels that participated in the parallel fishery from 2010 through 2018.
+Of those 138 vessels, 121 had an LLP license assigned to the vessel and 17 vessels did not have an LLP license.
+Of those 121 vessels with an LLP license, 111 had an FFP designated on the vessel, while five vessels did not have an FFP designated on the vessel.
+Of these vessels 111 vessels with both an LLP license and FFP designated on the vessel, 24 were HAL and pot CPs that already require an LLP license with the correct endorsements and an FFP to participate in the parallel fishery.
+The remaining 91 vessels that were not HAL or pot CPs with an LLP license and FFP would be required to maintain an LLP license and FFP on the vessel to continue to participate in the parallel fishery under Alternative 2.
+In addition to these 91 vessels, there are an additional 30 vessels in four different groups that participated in the parallel fishery from 2010 through 2018 that either did not have an LLP license or lacked the correct endorsement or did not have an FFP or were fishing in the parallel fishery after their sector closed in Federal waters.
+Under Alternative 2, these 30 vessels would have been out of compliance.
+The following sections provide a description of these four different groups of vessels that participate in the parallel fishery, their revenue at risk under Alternative 2, and the likely outcome of this action on these vessels, the broader sector as a result of Alternative 2, and finally the community and processor impacts from Alternative 2.